-Leadership and commitment (5.1) Climate Change Considerations/Opportunities Commitment (5.1) Top management must demonstrate leadership and commitment with respect to the EMS.
-ISO 14001 outlines nine specifics under leadership and commitment including links to business strategy, integration and accountability.
-An important consideration in this clause is the potential for building EMS policy and objectives that are compatible with the strategic direction and context of the organisation.
+Leadership and Climate Change Considerations / Opportunities commitment (5.1) Top management must demonstrate leadership and commitment with respect to the EMS.
+An important consideration in this clause is the potential for building EMS policy and objectives that are compatible with the strategic direction and context of the organization.
 This is a 'two-way' opportunity where the EMS can also influence the organisational strategy (mainstreaming climate commitments into overall strategy and business processes).
-The opportunities vary relative to context, but examples could include: Establishing new roles and accountability (including board level).
+The ISO14001 outlines nine specifics under leadership and commitment opportunities vary relative to context, but examples could include; Establishing new roles and accountability (including board level).
 Consider a high-level advisory panel with 'critical friends'.
-Potential for communication of a specific climate change related target or vision for the organisation.
+Potential for communication of a specific climate change related target Including link to business strategy, integration and accountability or vision for the organisation.
 Other public commitments (such as within a sector or in wider public collaborations).
-Establishing and using processes such as internal reporting or public disclosure/communication with stakeholders.
-Mainstreaming improvements (e.g. training for employees and incentives, performance pay on director's climate targets).
+Establishing and using processes such as internal reporting or public disclosure.
+Mainstreaming improvements (e.g. training for employees and performance pay for directors on their climate targets).

 This clause provides the opportunity to engage at a senior level (e.g. CEO, Board of Directors, Managing Directors and Business owners).
-Workshops, executive training or roundtables are an opportunity to influence (and integrate with) corporate objectives, strategy, business plans, risk registers, vision statement, business resilience and continuity plans.
-Corporate leaders attended COP 21 in Paris, and leadership from business and civic society was instrumental in building the momentum for international climate change agreements.
+Workshops, executive training or roundtables as an opportunity to influence (and integrate with) corporate objectives, strategy, business plans, risk registers, vision statement, business resilience and continuity plans.
+Corporate leaders attended COP 21 in Paris and leadership from business and civic society was instrumental in building the momentum for international climate change agreements.
 Potential will vary with context .

-Leadership and Commitment examples Climate Change Mitigation:
+Leadership and Commitment examples - Climate Change Mitigation

-- Catalyse internal review and evaluate the potential for new business models. - Review collaborations within your sector and the opportunity to engage or to lead. - Review key client and investor aspirations and look at how these could be supported. - Consider building in a carbon reduction target commitment within the mainstream strategy (e.g. Unilever has taken this approach). - Consider public commitments e.g. RE100, Science based targets, Net Positive, Carbon Neutrality (or other commitments achieved by target date). - Annual GHG (mitigation) public reporting or wider disclosure commitments such as the Task Force on Climate Related Financial Disclosure (TCFD). - Seek to align sustainability within the commercial benefits of work, services, products and projects and with a clear focus on business benefit. - Consider innovative approaches such as introducing an internal carbon price or longer-term approaches to financial ROI. - Consider skills and competence across organisation and how to engage top management (e.g. running a Climate Change scoping session for your Board or senior leadership team). - Consider signing up to voluntary initiatives such as The United Nations Global Compact, United Nations Sustainable Development Goal (SDG) 13 Climate Action.
+- Catalyse internal review and evaluate the potential for new business models. - Review collaborations within your sector and the opportunity to engage or to lead. - Review key client and investor aspirations and look at how these could be supported - Consider building in a carbon reduction target commitment within the mainstream strategy (e.g. Unilever has taken this approach). - Consider public commitments e.g. RE100, Science based targets, Net Positive, Carbon Neutrality (or other commitments achieved by target date). - Annual GHG public reporting or wider disclosure commitments such as the Task Force on Climate Related Financial Disclosure (TCFD). - Seek to align sustainability within the commercial benefits of work, services, products and projects and with a clear focus on business benefit. - Consider innovative approaches such as introducing an internal carbon price or longer-term approaches to financial return on investment (ROI). - Consider skills and competence across organisation and how to engage top management (e.g. Climate Change Master Class for your Board or senior leadership team). - Consider signing up to voluntary initiatives such as The United Nations Global Compact, United Nations Sustainable Development Goal (SDG) 13 Climate Action.

-Leadership and Commitment examples Climate Change Adaptation:
+Leadership and Commitment examples - Climate Change Adaptation